All types of medical treatment involve some element of risk, whether you receive the treatment in the UK or abroad.

 You may be tempted to make a quick decision based on the promise of fantastic treatment at a great price.
 Don't make a decision that will affect your health without fully considering the implications.
 It's only worth saving money if you know you're not compromising your safety, health and peace of mind.

-Find out about the doctors or dentists who might be involved in your treatment and about the clinic where the procedure will take place.
-Check the medical team’s qualifications (including any areas they specialise in) and check that they are registered with their country’s equivalent of the General Medical Council or General Dental Council.
+Find out about the doctors or dentists who might be involved in your treatment and the clinic where the procedure will take place.
+Check the medical team's qualifications, including any areas they specialise in, and check they're registered with their country's equivalent of the General Medical Council or General Dental Council.

-Find out who the professional regulatory body is in the country where you are planning to have treatment, the standards it enforces and who to contact if you have a complaint.
-You can find out about health regulators and professional bodies in other countries on Health Regulation Worldwide.
+Find out who the professional regulatory body is in the country where you're planning to have treatment, the standards it enforces, and who to contact if you have a complaint.
+You can find out about health regulators and professional bodies in other countries on the Health Regulation Worldwide website.

 2. Booking treatment without a proper consultation

-Don’t agree to any treatment without a proper consultation.
-You must understand what the procedure involves to have realistic expectations about the outcome and to be aware of any potential complications.
+Don't agree to any treatment without a proper consultation first.
+You must understand what the procedure involves to have realistic expectations about the outcome and be aware of any potential complications.

-It is vital to have a consultation with a qualified dentist or surgeon and preferably with the practitioner who will treat you before you commit to any treatment.
+It's vital to have a consultation with a qualified dentist or surgeon, preferably with the practitioner who will treat you, before you commit to any treatment.

-The General Dental Council (GDC) advises that you should always be assessed by a qualified dentist before being given a treatment plan and cost estimate.
-If the consultation takes place in the UK, check that the dentist is registered with the GDC.
-If they are not, they shouldn’t be practising in the UK.
+The General Dental Council (GDC) advises you should always be assessed by a qualified dentist before being given a treatment plan and cost estimate.
+If the consultation takes place in the UK, check the dentist is registered with the GDC.
+If they're not, they shouldn't be practising in the UK.

-Anthony Armstrong, a consultant plastic surgeon and chair of the clinical effectiveness committee of the British Association of Plastic, Reconstructive and Aesthetic Surgeons, says it’s best practice to have two consultations with a surgeon before any surgery and to make sure there’s a cooling-off period to allow you to change your mind.
+Anthony Armstrong, a consultant plastic surgeon and chair of the clinical effectiveness committee of the British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS), says it's best practice to have two consultations with a surgeon before any surgery, and to make sure there's a cooling-off period to allow you to change your mind.